-The next big thing in connectivity is in vehicle communications, as indicated by a recent McKinsey study showing vehicle-to-everything – V2X – as one of the biggest slices of investments in the automotive industry.
+The next big thing in connectivity is in vehicle communications, as indicated by a recent McKinsey study showing vehicle-to-everything – V2X – as one of the biggest slices of investments of automotive technologies.

-Almost 18 billion dollar was spent on V2X
+Almost 18 billion dollars were spent on V2X

 One thing is for sure: this money was well spent.
-Automation, the largest driver of investments cannot get past a point without short-range V2X connectivity.
-If we want to see fully self-driving cars, sharing the roads with conventional, human driven cars (which will certainly be so), communication between vehicles is essential.
-It needs an ultra low latency connection, when vehicles share information with other things around them, without having to go through the cellular network.
+Automation, the largest driver of investments can only do so much without short-range V2X connectivity.
+If we want to see fully self-driving cars sharing the roads with conventional, human-driven cars, communication between vehicles is essential.
+It needs an ultra low latency connection, so vehicles can share information with their surroundings without having to rely on a cellular network.

-A small part of this peer-to-peer communication is the need to replace human gestures so that human drivers will understand the intentions of autonomous vehicles.
-Most of it is traffic safety and efficiency, for both human and algorithmic drivers.
+Then there is the question of peer-to-peer communication.
+The need to integrate human gestures so that human drivers will understand the intentions of autonomous vehicles.
+Most of this is traffic safety and efficiency, for both human and algorithmic drivers.

-V2X helps us recognize dangerous situations sooner, such as a stopped car on the shoulder of a road, reminds us to turn on the fog lights, and activates the emergency brakes to avoid a collision.
-Connecting with the roadside infrastructure allows vehicles to collect data from smart sensors and cameras deployed at intersections, and this gives drivers access to information from directions that the car’s sensors cannot see.
+V2X also helps us recognize and react to dangerous situations sooner.
+A broken-down car on the side of the road tells the system to turn on the fog lights and activate the emergency brakes to avoid a collision.
+Connecting with the roadside infrastructure allows vehicles to collect data from smart sensors and cameras.
+This gives drivers access to information from directions that the car’s sensors cannot see.